Local rigid cohomology of singular points: Proof of the main theorem

 \subsection{Part I of the proof: Reformulation}

-As we mentioned before, the key to proving our main theorem \ref{maintheorem} is to generalize \cite[Proposition 6.5.3]{lestum}.
-The big difference is that in our generalized setting we can only obtain a local result.
+As we mentioned before, the key to proving our main theorem \ref{maintheorem} is to modify \cite[Proposition 6.5.3]{lestum}.
+The big difference is that in our setting we can only obtain a local result.
 More specifically, let $x' \in X'$ and $x \in X$ be closed points such that $(X', x') \succ (X, x)$ via some map $f \colon U_{x'} \rightarrow X$.
 Since the local cohomology at $x'$ only depends on an open neighbourhood of $x'$, we may assume that $U_{x'} = X'$ and that $f$ is \'{e}tale.
 What we need to show is that for such an $f$, the base change map with $C' = \{x'\}$ and $C = \{x\}$ is an isomorphism.
+See proposition \ref{theorem_base_change_main} below for the precise statement.
+If we assume that the morphism of frames in the statement of this proposition is a realization of $f$ and that $E$ is a realization of $\mathcal{F}$ then theorem \ref{maintheorem} follows immediately (c.f.\ the remarks at the end of paragraph \ref{paragraph_base_change}).